bzeiss/hearcal/README.md

 * **The Industry Standard:** The 85 dB SPL figure is the recognized standard for cinema and large professional studios.
 At this level, the frequency response is flat enough to make accurate EQ decisions without endangering your hearing.

 #### Practical Considerations for "Bearability"
-While 85 dB is the technical sweet spot, it can be fatiguing over a long 8-hour session.
+While 85 dB is the theoretical sweet spot for room calibration, it can be fatiguing over a long 8-hour session.
 Many engineers follow these practical guidelines:

 * **Small Rooms/Headphones:** Due to ear fatigue, many professionals prefer monitoring at **76 dB to 80 dB SPL** for the bulk of a session.
 * **The "Check" Method:** It is common practice to do the majority of the work at a moderate level (75–80 dB) and then turn the volume up to **85 dB** specifically for "checking" the low-end and high-end balance before turning it back down.
+Bear also in mind that some headphones may show more clarity and bass punch at higher levels 80-85 dB.
+It's unclear whether there is real scientific work on this.

 The most important point is: choose one SPL loudness and calibrate to the loudness you mix at.
-If you mix at different levels, use different calibration profiles.
+If you mix at different levels, like 76 to 80 dB for long session and 85 dB for checking, you should likely perform the test multiple times at exactly these differing levels as the test assumes one specific loudness and adjusts to it.

 #### Headphone Calibration with an SPL Meter
-To achieve the most accurate results based on the Fletcher-Munson principles, you should set your SPL meter to **A-weighting** and a **Slow** response time.
+To achieve the most accurate results based on the Fletcher-Munson principles, you should set your SPL meter to **A-weighting** or **C-weighting** and a **Slow** response time.
 Be aware that the approach shown below will not yield exact results and may easily be off by a few dBs.

-While C-weighting is often used for room calibration, **A-weighting** is recommended here for a specific reason:
+While C-weighting is often used for room calibration, **A-weighting** is sometimes recommended by experienced mixers here for a specific reason:
 * **Sub-bass filtering:** Sub-bass produces a massive amount of physical energy that registers high on a meter, but for many people, it is much less "present" in their actual hearing than the mids and highs.
 * **Focusing the Measurement:** By using A-weighting (which rolls off the extreme lows), you effectively filter out that sub-bass energy from the measurement.
 This ensures you are calibrating the loudness based on the frequencies where your hearing is most sensitive, preventing the sub-bass from "tricking" the meter into thinking the volume is louder than it feels.

 C-weighting may be used if you prefer aligning physical energy rather than perceptual loudness, but consistency is more important than choice.
+The jury is still out on this.

 **Calibration Procedure:**
 1.  **Set Meter:** Select **A-Weighting** and **Slow** response (this averages the "peaks" and "valleys" of the noise over 1 second for a steady reading).